Alumni Dissertation Fellowships

 Doctoral students in good standing with satisfactory academic progress according to the guidelines established by the graduate school are eligible for this award.
 A student may apply for this award only after the department has accepted the proposal and the Dean has approved the dissertation title and dissertation committee.
 A student may apply for only one of the three academic-year merit awards for advanced students (Research Assistantship, Senior Teaching Fellowship, or Alumni Dissertation Fellowship).
 A student may apply for a Summer Fellowship.
 A student cannot hold both a 12-month merit award (i.e., the Alumni Dissertation Fellowship) and a Summer Fellowship.

-The application will be available after December 3, 2018.
+The application will be available Wednesday, December 4, 2019.
 To apply, log on to your my.fordham portal to apply for the Alumni Dissertation Fellowship.

 - A 300 - 500 word statement that addresses the dissertation’s contribution to the scholarly field, indicates the status of the dissertation research and writing, and outlines a timetable for completion.
 Remember that your application will be reviewed by faculty members outside your department, who will not know the stages of and time requirements for a dissertation in your field